Is Neoserra capable of sending DMARC compliant email, and how do I set up domain authentication: DKIM and SPF?

 NOTE: OutreachSystems may add or remove IP addresses over time and usage of the include:spf.outreachsystems.com will ensure a smooth transition.

 Once your DMARC policy has been updated by your IT department, please contact OutreachSystems so that we can clear all email addresses that were rejected because they could not be authenticated.
-If your IT department is not willing or able to update your zone then you may choose to use the Neoserra Authentication option instead.

 Last but not least, what can you do?
 We always recommend that you follow best email practices!